How to Design Relational Database with ERD?

 updated erd

 4. Let's relate the entities.
 Think about the Route and Schedule entities.
 A route has many schedules, and a schedule must be under a specific route.
 Hence, create a one-to-many relationship from Route to Schedule.
 Place the mouse pointer over the Route entity.
-Press on the Resource Catalog icon and drag towards the Schedule entity.
+Click on the Resource Catalog icon and drag it toward the Schedule entity.

 create one to many

 5. Release the mouse button over Schedule.
-Then, select One-to-Many Relationship in Resource Catalog.
+Then, select One-to-Many Relationship in the Resource Catalog.

 select one to many in resource category